mysql/mysql-utilities/doc/man/mysqlreplicate.rst

    database name to use in testing replication setup (optional)

+.. option:: --master-log-file=<MASTER_LOG_FILE>

+   use this master log file to initiate the slave.

+.. option:: --master-log-pos=<MASTER_LOG_POS>

+   use this position in the master log file to initiate the slave

+.. option:: --start-from-beginning, -b

+   start replication at the beginning of logged events.
+Not valid with --master-log-file or --master-log-pos

 .. option:: --verbose, -v

    control how much information is displayed.
 For example, -v =